 So that Pace will be able to manage with its daily needs, the regulations provide for alternative procurement methods other than an advertised "Formal Procurement."

 1. If the purchase orders or contracts involve amounts of less than two-hundred fifty thousand dollars ($250,000), such purchase orders or contracts may be accomplished in the open market after solicitation of quotes in writing or electronically.
 This method is called "Informal Bidding," and is referred to as a "small purchases".

-2. Contracts which, by their nature, are inconsistent with competitive bidding - such as utilities, communication or specialized professional services - may be awarded directly without competitive bidding by the Chief Procurement Officer or their designee (for contracts under $100,000) or by the Pace Board (for contracts over $100,000).
-Where subcontractors are utilized by such entities, the service providers are encouraged to reach out to Small Business Enterprises for quotes/bids.
+2. Contracts which, by their nature, are inconsistent with competitive bidding such as utility services, real estate or proprietary Information Technology, may be awarded directly without competitive bidding by the Chief Procurement Officer or their designee (contracts under $150,000) or after approval by Pace's Board (contracts more than $150,000).

-3. In the case of an emergency, declared by the Executive Director, which affects the operations of Pace, contracts may be executed to the extent necessary to respond to the emergency without "Formal Advertisement."
+3. In the case of an emergency, declared by the Executive Director, which affects the operations of Pace, contracts may be executed to the extent necessary to respond to the emergency without "Formal Advertisement" or Competition.
 Pace′s Board is notified by the Executive Director of the emergency.